 Command line options are used to specify various startup options for Mozilla applications.
 For example, you can use command line configuration options to bypass the Profile Manager and open a specific profile (if you have multiple profiles).
 You can also control how Mozilla applications open, which components open initially, and what the components do when they open.
 This page describes the commonly used options and how to use them.
+You can open the Command Line Interface by pressing Shift + F2.

 But first, let's describe the syntax rules that apply for all options.